-90. Furthermore, on information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
-The Net Worth Sweep was a Treasury initiative and reflected the culmination of Treasury's long-term plan to seize the Companies and see that they were operated for the exclusive benefit of the federal government.
+Companies and see that they were operated for the exclusive benefit of the federal government.
 It was Treasury that informed the Companies just days before the Net Worth Sweep that it was forthcoming, and a meeting addressing the Net Worth Sweep was held at Treasury during which a senior Treasury official announced the changes.
 Secretary Geithner apparently believed that even before the Net Worth Sweep "we had already effectively nationalized the GSEs . . ., and could decide how to carve up, dismember, sell or restructure those institutions."
 Plaintiff's Corrected Post-Trial Proposed Findings of Fact 26.2.1(a), Starr Int'l Co. v.
 United States, No. 1:11-cv-779-TCW (Fed.
 Cl.
 March 2, 2015), ECF No. 430.
 The Net Worth Sweep is just one example of the significant influence Treasury has exerted over FHFA from the beginning of the conservatorship.
-Indeed, Secretary Paulson has written that "seizing control" of Fannie and Freddie, an action that is statutorily reserved to FHFA, was an action "I took."
-HENRY M. PAULSON, JR., ON THE BRINK xiv (2d ed.
-2013).
+Indeed, Secretary Paulson has written that "seizing control" of Fannie and Freddie, an action that is statutorily reserved to FHFA, was an action "I took," HENRY M. PAULSON, JR., ON THE BRINK xiv (2d ed.
+2013), and Secretary Geithner, who was president of the Federal Reserve Bank of New York at the time, understood the federal takeover of Fannie and Freddie to be a "Treasury operation."
 Similarly, Congressional Budget Office Assistant Director for Financial Analysis Deborah Lucas told Congress that the Companies are subject to "ownership and control by the Treasury."
 Fannie Mae, Freddie Mac & FHA: Taxpayer Exposure in the Housing Markets: Hearing Before the H. Comm. on the Budget, 112th Cong.
 15 (2011).
-Treasury, however, lacks the authority to impose such direction and supervision, and FHFA lacks the authority to submit to it.
-HERA expressly provides that "[w]hen acting as conservator, ...
-[FHFA] shall not be subject to the direction or supervision of any other agency of the United States" 12 U.S.C. § 4617(a)(7).